citrix/citrix-daas-rest-go/citrixorchestration/docs/RebootScheduleRequestModel.md

 HasWarningTitle returns a boolean if a field has been set.

+### SetWarningTitleNil

+`func (o *RebootScheduleRequestModel) SetWarningTitleNil(b bool)`

+ SetWarningTitleNil sets the value for WarningTitle to be an explicit nil

+### UnsetWarningTitle
+`func (o *RebootScheduleRequestModel) UnsetWarningTitle()`

+UnsetWarningTitle ensures that no value is present for WarningTitle, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)